Rotary Meetings

 Another Successful Season Providing Warm coats to Area Schoolchildren!!

-This year marks the twelfth consecutive year that Fishkill Rotary has provided warmth and support to elementary school-age children in an effort to enhance both student self-esteem and school attendance, especially during the coldest months.
+This year marks the thirteenth consecutive year that Fishkill Rotary has provided warmth and support to elementary school-age children in an effort to enhance both student self-esteem and school attendance, especially during the coldest months.
 This project also addresses two of Rotary International's Areas of Focus: Saving Mothers and Children and Supporting Education.

-AS YOU CAN SEE FOR YOURSELF FROM THE IMAGES BELOW, A PICTURE CAN INDEED SPEAK 1,000 WORDS
+AS YOU CAN SEE FOR YOURSELF FROM THE IMAGES BELOW, A PICTURE CAN INDEED SPEAK 1,000 WORDS!!!

 Fishkill Rotarians shown delivering warm coats for kids at Fishkill Elementary School on November 9.
 Dr. Andy McNally (2nd from left) accepted the coats on behalf of the student body of Fishkill Elementary School.